-Deans as well as groups of faculty will be invited to submit proposals for linked hires of 2-4 tenure-track faculty whose research or scholarship will advance understanding of how to confront these challenges.
+Deans as well as groups of faculty will be invited to submit proposals for linked hires of 2 or more tenure-track faculty whose research or scholarship will advance understanding of how to confront these challenges.
 Proposals may include plans to hire within a single unit or across units (with the exception of the Medical School as noted above); proposals for individual hires will not be considered for this funding.
-For Round 2, the maximum number of new tenure-track faculty hires eligible for funding in a single proposal will be 4-in other words, proposals may request funding for 2-4 linked hires.
 Proposals will be evaluated on the coherence and potential impact of the proposed research area, and its promise of creating or strengthening knowledge communities on campus.